 Preparing Your Garden: Our Top 4 Organic Nutrient Amendments

-Spring is in the air, and our garden centers in Cave Junction, Grants Pass, and Merlin are buzzing with excitement for the outdoor gardening season.
+Spring is in the air, and our garden centers in Cave Junction and Murphy are buzzing with excitement for the outdoor gardening season.
 It’s nice to see familiar faces, and new ones as well!

 Lately, a lot of folks have had questions about amending their soil.
 While we offer a variety of fertilizers, we love this question because we specialize in organic soil and amendments.
 Our team at The Good Earth Organics Supply enjoys helping our customers make their soil better year after year!